davdis/summarizer-api-sqlite/README.md

 - [http://localhost:8000/docs](http://localhost:8000/docs) — Swagger UI (interactive API docs)
 - [http://localhost:8000/redoc](http://localhost:8000/redoc) — ReDoc (alternative API docs)
 - [http://localhost:8000/openapi.json](http://localhost:8000/openapi.json) — Raw OpenAPI 3.x JSON schema

+#### Concurrency and Performance
+FastAPI is built on top of Starlette and uses Python’s asyncio for asynchronous request handling.
+This allows the API to process multiple requests concurrently without blocking the main thread, making it efficient for I/O-bound operations like network calls to Ollama or Redis.
+Asynchronous endpoints (async def) enable the server to handle new requests while waiting for external services, improving throughput and responsiveness compared to traditional synchronous frameworks.
+- The API is built with FastAPI and can handle multiple concurrent requests efficiently.
+- However, the Ollama LLM model runs on GPU and may have slow response times, especially under heavy load or with large documents.
+- Summarization requests are processed asynchronously to avoid blocking the API, but overall throughput is limited by the speed of the Ollama model.